-The reported RSTD measurement values contained in measurement reports shall be based on the measurement report mapping requirements specified in clauses 10.1.23.3.
+The reported RSTD measurement values contained in measurement reports shall be based on the measurement report mapping requirements specified in clause 10.1.23.3.

-The reported RSCPD measurement values contained in the measurement reports shall be based on the measurement report mapping requirements specified in clauses 10.1.x.
+The reported RSCPD measurement values contained in the measurement reports shall be based on the measurement report mapping requirements specified in clause 10.1.x.

 The RSTD measurements performed and reported according to this section shall meet the RSTD measurement accuracy requirements in clause 10.1.23, for the measured DL PRS resource.